Augustab/microsoft_fabric_mcp/README.md

 ## Introduction

-This MCP server is created to make it easier for data engineers working in Microsoft Fabric to use generative AI tools without requiring access to Microsoft Fabric Copilot (F64), which can be prohibitively expensive for many organizations.
+This MCP server is created to make it easier for data engineers working in Microsoft Fabric to use generative AI tools without requiring access to Microsoft Fabric Copilot (which demands F64-capacity), which can be prohibitively expensive for many organizations.

 We have built MCP tools around the endpoints available in the Fabric REST API.
-Currently, we've focused on providing schema information for tables in lakehouses, but we plan to expand with more tools covering additional Fabric REST API endpoints as listed in the [Microsoft Fabric REST API documentation](https://learn.microsoft.com/en-us/rest/api/fabric/articles/).
+Currently, we've focused on providing schema information for tables in lakehouses, but we plan to expand with more tools covering additional Fabric REST API endpoints as listed in the [Microsoft Fabric REST API documentation](https://learn.microsoft.com/en-us/rest/api/fabric/articles/) as well as the [Azure Data Lake Storage Gen2 REST API documentation](https://learn.microsoft.com/en-us/rest/api/storageservices/data-lake-storage-gen2)

 By leveraging these tools, data engineers can enhance their productivity and gain AI assistance capabilities without the need for premium licensing.

+## What is Model Context Protocol (MCP)?

+The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
+Think of MCP like a standardized connection port for AI applications - it provides a standardized way to connect AI models to different data sources and tools. x
+### How MCP Works

+MCP follows a client-server architecture:

+- **MCP Hosts**: Programs like Cursor IDE, Windsurf, Claude CLI, or other AI tools that want to access data through MCP
+- **MCP Clients**: Protocol clients that maintain connections with servers
+- **MCP Servers**: Lightweight programs (like this Microsoft Fabric MCP) that expose specific capabilities through the standardized protocol
+- **Data Sources**: Your Fabric resources, databases, and other services that MCP servers can securely access

+This architecture allows LLMs to interact with your data and tools in a standardized way, making it possible to:

+1. Connect to pre-built integrations that your LLM can directly use
+2. Maintain flexibility to switch between LLM providers
+3. Keep your data secure within your infrastructure

+For this project, we recommend using Cursor as your IDE for the best experience, though Windsurf and Claude CLI are also compatible options.

 ## Getting Started